Pavansid94/Roadrunner/README.md

 # Roadrunner
-Fact checking Mini-Project to test the correctness of sentences.
+Fact checking Mini-Project to test the correctness of facts (sentences in the form of text).